How to Play Roulette

 Roulette is a game of chances played both online and offline throughout the world.
 It began in the late 1700s in Paris and later spread across the globe by the end of the 20th century.

-Today, you can’t find a casino without a roulette table.
+Today, you can’t find a new casino operator without a roulette table.
 The world of online casinos, too, has a variety of roulette games, offering exciting experiences at the ease of your home.

 Understanding the Basics